cloudify-cosmo/getcloudify.org/source/guide/3.2/ui-blueprint-upload.md

 # Packaging a Blueprint

 Cloudify's UI allows the user to upload a packaged blueprint file to the manager.
+Currently, the only supported file extension is tar.gz.

 The packaged blueprint file must include a folder containing the blueprint's resources along with a main blueprint YAML file (defaults to `blueprint.yaml`).

-Once the user has the blueprint folder ready with the main blueprint inside it, the user can create a blueprint TAR file by using the command line:
+Once the user has the blueprint folder ready with the main blueprint inside it, the user can create a packaged blueprint file by using the command line:

 {% highlight bash %}
 export COPYFILE_DISABLE=true